open223/models.open223.info/examples/pnnl-bdg2-1.md

 This model contains a complete s223 representation of the building architecture, the electrical distribution system, the lighting system, and the lighting control system.

-In addition to the s223 ontology, the model uses the [Real Estate Core ontology](https://dev.realestatecore.io/ontology/) to describe space types (e.g., rec:EnclosedOffice, rec:OpenPlanOffice).
+In addition to the s223 ontology, the model uses the [Real Estate Core ontology](https://dev.realestatecore.io/ontology/) to describe space types (e.g., rec:EnclosedOffice, rec:OpenPlanOffice) and model furniture (e.g., rec:Desk).

 ## Source